-Assets adjusted ussets (kw/A) Assets adjusted by a regulatory risk-weight factor to reflect the riskiness of on and off-balance sheet exposures.
+Assets adjusted by a regulatory risk-weight factor to reflect the riskiness of on and offbalance sheet exposures.
 Certain assets are not risk-weighted, but deducted from capital.
 The calculation is defined by guidelines issued by OSFI.
 For more details, refer to the Capital management section.

-Securities lending Transactions in which the owner of securities agrees to lend it under the terms of a prearranged contract to a borrower for a fee.
+Securities lendingTransactions in which the owner of securities agrees to lend it under the terms of a prearranged contract to a borrower for a fee.
 Collateral for the loan consists of either high quality securities or cash and collateral value must be at least equal to the market value of the loaned securities.
 Borrowers pay a negotiated fee for loans collateralized by securities, whereas for cash collateral lenders pay borrowers interest at a negotiated rate and reinvest the cash collateral to earn a return.
-An intermediary such as a bank often acts as agent lender for the owner of the earned by the owner from lending security in return for a share of the revenue earned by the owner from lending securities.
-Most often, agent lenders indemnify the owner against the risk of the borrower's failure to redeliver the loaned securities - counterparty credit risk if a borrower defaults and market risk if the value of the non-cash collateral declines.
+An intermediary such as a bank often acts as agent lender for the owner of the security in return for a share of the revenue earned by the owner from lending securities Most often, agent lenders indemnify the owner against the risk of the borrower's failure to redeliver the loaned securities - counterparty credit risk if a borrower defaults and market risk if the value of the non-cash collateral declines.
 The agent lender does not indemnify against the investment risk of re-investing cash collateral which is borne by the owner.